Skip to main content

 How business admins can use this

 Admins manage the entire mapping and synchronization process.
 They can pull in HighLevel’s default and custom fields into Aloware, define the sync direction (inbound, outbound, or bidirectional), and create new custom fields when needed.
-They also have the ability to reset existing mappings, validate field data types to avoid mismatches, and are notified if a field fails to sync.

 How to create and map custom fields